haproxy/haproxy/doc/lua-api/index.rst

   Contains the name of the proxy to which the server belongs

+.. js:attribute:: ServerEvent.proxy_uuid

+  Contains the uuid of the proxy to which the server belongs

 .. js:attribute:: ServerEvent.reference

   Reference to the live server (A :ref:`server_class`).